NORTHFIELD BOARD OF EDUCATION FILE CODE: 6173

 A. The period of absence must be expected to be longer than two weeks except in special circumstances;

-B. A parent/guardian or appropriate adult authority must be within call during the period of instruction; and
+B. A parent/guardian or appropriate adult authority must be present call during the period of instruction; and

-C. In cases of illness or disability, medical certification is required both of the necessity for the pupil’s absence and his/her fitness to benefit from the instruction.
+C. In cases of illness or disability, medical certification is required both of the necessity for the student’s absence and his/her fitness to benefit from the instruction.

 Each case must be approved by board action; all requirements for receipt of state aid must be fulfilled.
 Home instruction shall be available to all qualifying students regardless of race, creed, color, national origin, ancestry, age, marital status, affectional or sexual orientation, gender, religion, disability, English proficiency, housing status or socioeconomic status.